COVID-19: Staying safe on public transit

 Travelling in a bus

-- Starting July 2, customers will be able to board TTC buses through both the front and rear doors.
+- Customers can board TTC buses through both the front and rear doors.

 - Customers paying by cash, TTC tickets or tokens should board through the front doors and obtain a transfer as their Proof-of-Payment.
 Customers paying by PRESTO card or PRESTO Ticket can board the bus through either the front or rear doors.